 In extreme cases of overbite, the lower teeth may touch the gum tissue behind the upper front teeth, creating wear on the teeth and gum tissue.

-With an overjet, your risk of damaging your teeth or fracturing them increases.
-Some overjets are barely noticeable as they are moderate, while others are more severe and can make it difficult to close your lips completely due to poor alignment of teeth.
+With an overjet, you face a higher-than-average risk of damaging your front teeth or fracturing them.
+A mild to moderate overjet may be barely noticeable whereas others are more severe and can make it difficult to close your lips completely due to poor alignment of teeth.
 You may also notice challenges with chewing or biting.

 Can an overbite or overjet be treated with clear aligners?